nnstreamer/nnstreamer/gst/nnstreamer/tensor_converter/README.md

 ```

 ## Custom converter
-If you want to convert any media type to tensors, You can use custom mode of the tensor converter.
+If you want to convert any media type to tensors, you can use custom mode of the tensor converter.

-### code mode
+### Code mode
 This is an example of a callback type custom mode.
 ```
 // Define custom callback function